jppgks/blog/machine-learning-path.md

 The course material eventually touched briefly on *convolutional neural networks* as an introduction to a deep learning approach.

-**Evaluation.** The course was given from a mathematics perspective, which required the application of the linear algebra that I had seen in the previous semester.
+**Reflection.** The course was given from a mathematics perspective, which required the application of the linear algebra that I had seen in the previous semester.
 If you need to build an intuition about a new subject, this approach might not be preferable.
 However, after I read the [Hacker's guide to Neural Networks](http://karpathy.github.io/neuralnets/),